park-sangbeom/park-sangbeom.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an AI research engineer at [ATLO](https://atlo.ai), where I lead the development of [ATTO](https://atlo.site), our AI digital companion robot, as Head of Software.
+I am an AI research engineer at [ATLO](https://atlo.ai), where I lead the development of [ATTO](https://atlo.site) and [DITTO](http://bit.ly/44WzWOi), our AI digital companion robots, as Head of Software.

 My research goal is to enable AI agents to tackle complex and challenging tasks that humans perform daily in a scalable way.
 To this end, I'm interested in generalizable AI, with a focus on reinforcement learning and generative models.